-This blogs represents my views, and not necessarily the views of my employer.
+This blogs represents my thoughts and opinions, and are not necessarily the views of my employer.

 Email Blog Author